eduardoseitz/UnityUtilities/README.md

 # Unity Utilities by DevPenguin
- Several scrips, libraries and setting to jump start your development wiith unity, including a Admob manager, One Signnal menager, Post Processing settings, Save Controller, Localization Controller and other tools.
+ Several scrips, libraries and setting to jump start your development with unity.
+Including a Admob manager, One Signal manager, Post Processing settings, Save Controller, Localization Controller and other tools.

 # How to use
  Copy and paste the whole class you need into a new c# with the same name.